 photo credit: rick

 You can also look for deals on dining out, massages and spa treatments and attractions on sites such as Groupon and Cobone.
-These discounts are available on activities ranging from a fishing or snorkeling trip, to a day trip to Mussandam just outside of Dubai.
+These discounts are available on activities ranging from a fishing or snorkeling trip to a day trip to Musandam just outside of Dubai.

 photo credit: Tara Angkor Hotel